 If you’re young and you expect to be in a higher tax bracket in retirement, opening a Roth IRA may be a good idea.
 But for anyone with a high-paying job who expects their income to decrease in retirement, getting an upfront tax break likely makes more sense.

-Tip #2: Decide Where to Open and Maintain Your IRA
+Tip #2: Decide Where to Open Your IRA

 You can open an IRA at most banks, credit unions and other financial institutions.
 However, they are also available through online brokers, mutual fund providers and other investment companies.
 Each of these options has its respective benefits and downsides, though.

 If you set up an IRA at a bank or credit union, your account will probably take the form of an IRA CD.
 CDs, or certificates of deposit, often have lower yields than investments.
 On the bright side, they allow you to minimize risk by guaranteeing your rate of return.

 For those that open an IRA through an online brokerage, you may end up with better returns.
 In order to generate this growth, though, you’ll need to choose investments and manage your portfolio.
 Mutual funds are a popular type of investment, so you could open an IRA with a mutual fund provider too.
 These accounts can come with high minimums, so make sure you have enough to meet those requirements.

 Fees are another factor to take into account before contacting an online broker or mutual fund company.
 After all, you don’t want fees to take a large bite out of your retirement money.